Lucas Romero: Cruzeiro

-After a difficult start to his Cruzeiro career, Romero began gaining a lot of attention for his versatility playing in many different positions.
-Lucas Romero then became part of the first 11 playing either as a right-back or on his main position of defensive midfielder.

-In Cruzeiro, Romero formed of what became known as "La Banda", along with former Vélez Sarsfield star Ariel Cabral and Uruguay wonderkid Giorgian De Arrascaeta.

 Independiente

-On 5 August 2019 Romero signed with Independiente.
+On 5 August 2019, Romero signed with Independiente.
+He debuted in a 3–0 defeat against Estudiantes de La Plata.

+Club León

+On 3 January 2023, Romero joined Club León.
+On 27 November 2023, he suffered a concussion during a match against Santos Laguna, and had to miss the first game of the Liga MX quarterfinals against América.

 International career

 Romero played with the Argentina national under-20 football team the 2013 South American Youth Championship, in which his team was eliminated in the first round.